 Under the Hood

-Two engine choices are available in the Cadillac XTS luxury sedan for 2016.
-Base models use a 3.6-liter, direct-injected V6 that produces 305 horsepower.
-Those seeking more oomph should look to the AWD XTS Vsport featuring a twin-turbocharged V6 boosting pony count appreciably to 410 horsepower.
+Two engine choices remain available in the Cadillac XTS luxury sedan.
+Base models use a 3.6-liter, direct-injected V6 that produces 304 horsepower.
+Those seeking more oomph should look to the AWD XTS V-Sport that boasts a twin-turbocharged V6 boosting pony count appreciably to 410 horsepower.
 The base engine can be had with all-wheel drive instead of the standard front-wheel drive (FWD), while turbo models come exclusively with all-wheel drive.
 The AWD in the XTS uses Haldex technology and a limited-slip differential to transfer power front-to-back and side-to-side.
 It's helpful in Snowbelt states where traction can be compromised.
 Both engines are mated to a 6-speed automatic transmission.
-The standard V6 runs on regular unleaded, while the turbo one requires premium fuel.
+The standard V6 runs on regular unleaded, while the turbo requires premium fuel.

 264 lb-ft of torque @ 5,200 rpm